taybro23/AboveBoard_MS4/README.md

 -	Shows the user the product/s that they have in their bag
 -	Displays product image, name, size, SKU
 -	Quantity selector allows user to see how many they have in their shopping bag and amend that amount
--	Subtotal shows the amount of the product, reflects changes upon quantity amendments
+-	Subtotal shows the cost of the product, reflects changes upon quantity amendments
 -	Bag total, delivery and grand total show these amounts to the user
 -	Keep Shopping button allows the user to navigate back to the products page
 -	Secure Checkout buttons takes the customer to the Checkout page